 - Confusion or “brain fog”

 - Unexplained pain or burning in bones or joints (particularly in neck & head)

 - Discoloration and thickening of skin on arms and legs

-In the case of Gina Norris, the symptoms of GDD were sudden and very pronounced.
-After taking GBCAs for a series of MRIs, Gina Norris claims that she suddenly began to experience burning pain and violent shaking followed by numbness and tingling.
+With Gina Norris, the symptoms of GDD were sudden and very pronounced.
+After taking GBCAs for a series of MRIs, Gina Norris claims that she suddenly experienced burning pain and violent shaking, followed by numbness and tingling.
 These initial symptoms were followed by cognitive impairments and kidney damage.

 The lawsuit filed by Chuck Norris and his wife in San Francisco is one of a handful of similar GDD lawsuits filed by the same California law firm.
-The lawsuits against the manufacturers of GBCAs all allege that the plaintiffs were essentially poisoned by the gadolinium-based contrast agents and now suffer from GDD.
+The lawsuits against the manufacturers of GBCAs all allege that the gadolinium-based contrast agents essentially poisoned the plaintiffs, who now suffer from GDD.
 These are likely the first of many GDD lawsuits.
 At this point, however, the ultimate success of these GDD lawsuits may depend on the results of the ongoing gadolinium safety studies.
-Right now, we only have scientific evidence that gadolinium deposits are retained in the brain.
-Is the current testing establishes that the gadolinium deposits actually cause GDD, as alleged by Gina Norris and other plaintiffs, it will likely lead to a recall and thousands of new GDD lawsuits being filed across the country.
+Right now, we only have scientific evidence that the brain retains gadolinium deposits.
+If current testing establishes that the gadolinium deposits cause GDD, as alleged by Gina Norris and other plaintiffs, it will probably lead to a recall and thousands of new GDD lawsuits being filed across the country.
 (But that is not what happened.)